shams-nahid/My-Daily-AWS-Study/public/Serverless/03 API Gateway/01 API Gateway Overview.md

 - Generate `SDK` and `API Specification`
 - Cache `API` response
 - Can be orchestrate multiple web app and micro services
+- Can set different usage plan for different users for different level of access
+- Can set different quota and throttling to different level of access

 ### Integration